appwrite/website/src/partials/resource-limits.md

 ## Check resource usage {% #check-resource-usage %}

-You can check your organization's resource usage by navigating to the overview page of your organization.
-Under the **Usage** tab, you can check the current billing cycle's usage stats.
+You can check your organization's resource usage by navigating to your organization, under the **Usage** tab, you can check the current billing cycle's usage stats.

 ## Reaching resource limits {% #reaching-resource-limits %}
-The following limit consequences will persist until the current billing period ends.
+Reaching your organization's resource limits will have the following effects until the current billing period ends.
 {% table %}
 * Component
 * Consequence
 ---
 * **Bandwidth** {% rowspan=3 %}
 *  More bandwidth will be purchased automatically until organization reaches budget cap.
-If the organization uses a Starter plan or budget cap is reached, API access will be disabled until more bandwidth is purchased.
+If the organization uses a Starter plan or the budget cap is reached, API access will be denied until your organization's plan is upgraded or your budget cap is increased.
 ---
 *  Importing projects via migrations disabled, but you can still export your projects.
 ---